Amant-Kaur/BatteriesProject_CSCI385/README.md

    - Flow of electrons / electric charge.
 This is dependent on the load connected to the battery and how much it can be supplied.
 In a battery, this variable is measured in amphere-hours (Ah), meaning how much the battery can be supplying charge over one hour.
    - Example: 100Ah battery can supply 100 amps for 1 hour of time.
 5) Temperature:
    - A battery's temperature effects its life and performance.
-THe ideal temperature is 78 degrees Farhenheit.
+The ideal temperature is 78 degrees Farhenheit.
    - Batteries can lose charge faster in higher temperatures than in lower temperatures.
 7) State of Charge (SoC):
    - Percentage of maximum capacity of a battery with its current charge.
 (Remaining electricity left in the battery cells.)